kazuto-nishimori/Open-Source-GIS/lab6/index.md

 ```
 ### Selecting targeted waste sites <a name="ana-c"></a>

 Now, we create a Boolean column indicating whether it lies within the buffer.
 After we make the column, we set it to false.
-We then change it to true for all points that intersects the buffer, an operation performed by st_coveredby.
+We then change it to true for all points that intersects the buffer, an operation performed by `st_coveredby`.
 ```sql
 ALTER TABLE ws ADD near_blockage BOOLEAN;
 UPDATE ws SET near_blockage = FALSE;